chrishunt/stories/src/markdown/2019-02-27-sf-ca-coast.md

 back to the highway... and it did.
 We ended up making a nice little loop and saved some time in the process.

-It took us 3 hours to get to the camp spot yesterday and about an hour to get back out.
+It took us 3 hours to get to camp and about an hour to get back out.
 The roads coming out of camp were smooth and fast.
 A couple hikers we passed even made facial expressions and hand gestures that suggested we may have been going *too* fast.

 </div>